 CAC: Community Advisory Committee for Multnomah Safe Rest Village

-NOTE: While the Multnomah Neighborhood Association (MNA) is neither for nor against the Safe Rest Village (SRV), we want a successful Good Neighborhood Agreement (GNA).
+NOTE: the Multnomah Neighborhood Association (MNA) has not taken a position for or against the Safe Rest Village (SRV).
+In any case, we want a successful Good Neighborhood Agreement (GNA).
+Our representatives to the CAC work to achieve that success.

 Latest News